-Following the attendance, the reviewer prepares a report containing an analysis and assessment of the practice, including recommendations for appropriate remedies.
-Given the number of engagements annually and the length of the reports, a copy of the report is typically released to the paralegal roughly two months after the reviewer's attendance.
+Following the Practice Audit, the Reviewer prepares a report containing an analysis and assessment of the practice, including recommendations for appropriate remedies.
+Given the number of engagements annually and the length of the reports, a copy of the report is typically released to the paralegal roughly two months after the Reviewer's attendance.
 The report may include recommendations for improvements and enhancements to current practice management systems, or may include mandatory recommendations where action is required to ensure that the paralegal meets standards of competence.

 If the report is a final report, an opinion on competence will be rendered.
-The paralegal will be asked to provide a response to the Practice Review Department confirming that they have reviewed the report, providing any comments on the report and providing details of the implementation of all mandatory recommendations and a response with respect to any discretionary recommendations.
+The paralegal will be asked to provide a response to the Practice Review Department confirming that they have reviewed the report and providing any comments on the report.

 If there are no recommendations made, or where the Practice Review Department is satisfied with the paralegal's implementation of any mandatory recommendations made, the file will be closed.

-If at the first attendance or following the second attendance the paralegal is failing to meet the standards of competence required pursuant to section 41 of the Law Society Act, then Practice Review may ask the paralegal to enter into a Proposal Order or may be obliged to refer the matter to Professional Regulation.
+If the paralegal is failing to meet the standards of competence required pursuant to the Law Society Act, then the Practice Review Department may ask the paralegal to enter into a Proposal Order or may be obliged to refer the matter to Professional Regulation.

 For more details on the Practice Audit program, access our Frequently Asked Questions or view the Professional Development Competence & Admissions Committee Report to Convocation dated June 22, 2006 and the Report of the Paralegal Standing Committee to Convocation dated October 30, 2008.